SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Additional results

 \subsection{Cityscapes}

-Table \ref{tab:city_appendix} provides a detailed showcase of the performance of various models across multiple configurations.
-Specifically, in the small model category, our Ours-Small model achieves 82.59\% and 83.26\% in single-scale (mIoU(SS)) and multi-scale (mIoU(MS)) evaluations respectively, surpassing other small-scale models.
-For the base models, our Ours-Base model achieves 83.17\% and 83.8\% in mIoU(SS) and mIoU(MS) respectively, outperforming other base models.
-Ours-Base maintains high performance while keeping relatively moderate computational complexity.
-In the large model category, our Ours-Large model achieves 83.36\% in mIoU(SS), slightly edging out other large models.
-Although trailing slightly behind Mask2Former (Swin-B*)'s 84.5\% in mIoU(MS), Ours-Large boasts a parameter count of 95.81M, demonstrating advantages in parameter and computational efficiency compared to other large models.
+Table \ref{tab:city_appendix} provides a detailed comparison of model performance across various configurations on the Cityscapes dataset.
+In the small model category, our SegRet-Small model achieves mIoU scores of 82.59\% (SS) and 83.26\% (MS), outperforming other small-scale counterparts.
+For the base model group, SegRet-Base records 83.17\% in SS and 83.8\% in MS, delivering superior accuracy while maintaining moderate computational complexity.
+In the large model category, SegRet-Large attains an mIoU of 83.36\% (SS), marginally outperforming comparable models.
+While it slightly trails Mask2Former (Swin-B*) in MS performance (84.5\%), SegRet-Large maintains a parameter count of just 95.81M, offering a favorable balance between performance and computational efficiency.